katzer/cordova-plugin-local-notifications/README.md

 ### getDefaults

-Returns the default values all properties on each platform.
+Returns the default values of all properties on each platform.

 Example: